Medical Record Audit Trails for Document Printing: HIPAA Audit Trail Requirements and How to Achieve Compliance

 The HIPAA Security Rule includes an information system activity review standard (45 CFR § 164.308(a)(1)(ii)(D)), which requires covered entities and business associates to “regularly review records of system activity such as audit logs, access reports, and security incident tracking.”

 Manually reviewing large volumes of medical record audit trail data can be impractical.
-To combat this, healthcare printers implement automated monitoring and alerting tools.
+To combat this, healthcare printers can implement automated monitoring and alerting tools.
 These systems automatically flag suspicious activity and generate reports for compliance officers to review.
 Automation catches issues early and allows them to be investigated promptly, reducing the likelihood of compliance gaps going unnoticed.

 Best Practices for Implementing Medical Record Audit Trails